Multilateral Partnership For Interprofessional Exchange (MPIE)

 Santarém, Pará, Brazil

-This two-week global rotation takes place in the city of Santarém, an urban center in the state of Pará that lies at the confluence of the Amazon and Tapajós Rivers in north-central Brazil.
+This four-week global rotation takes place in the city of Santarém, an urban center in the state of Pará that lies at the confluence of the Amazon and Tapajós Rivers in north-central Brazil.
 The program requires students to work collaboratively and in partnership with local health science students and health professionals.
-Through a broad set of activities in a variety of clinic settings, students will gain an understanding of the contemporary health concerns in the lower Amazon River Basin.
+Through a broad set of activities in a variety of clinical settings, students will gain an understanding of the contemporary health concerns in the lower Amazon River Basin.
 Bilingual Amizade staff members will accompany the students throughout the rotation.
 Beyond their clinical hours, students will meet regularly for critical reflection on dimensions of Global Citizenship in the health professions.
 While in Brazil, students will participate in a series of formal Portuguese classes to help with basic language acquisition.
 Students will stay in guesthouses.
-For portions of the program students will be expected to travel on riverboats and to sleep in hammocks on board.
+For portions of the program, students may be expected to travel on riverboats and to sleep in hammocks on board.
 Amizade will facilitate cultural and recreational activities: including kayaking, jungle hikes, river beach swimming, capoeira presentations, etc.

 MPIE: The Multilateral Partnership for Interprofessional Exchange